eraofchaos/eraofchaos.github.io/units/Efreeti.md

  **Unit Soul:** [ Efreeti](/Items/unt_114/)

  **Unit description:** FireBall: Deals colossal damage to your enemies, causes burning.

+ **Unit second description :** Deals magical damage and has fire shield.
+The core of damage reflection.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.